 I highly advise holding your nose while strolling down the street.
 Judging from the smell, it moonlights as a late night toilet for men, as well as a canvas for street artists.

 This is one of the smaller laneways featuring street art in Melbourne, but there are some cool, colourful murals to check out, such as this one by Heesco.
 The street artist hails from Mongolia and has painted a model of the same background.

 There’s a few good pieces of professional-grade graffiti (not bored teenager sprawl) in the lane too, such as works by Bailer.

 Grab a drink: at the Whiskey Den.

-This laneway runs right alongside popular restaurant Chin Chin and features an impressive mural by Heesco, of some of the world’s top (male) chefs.
-Ben Shewry, Joan Roca, Massimo Bottura, Daniel Humm and Heston Blumenthal all make an appearance.
+This laneway runs right alongside popular restaurant Chin Chin and previously featured an impressive mural by Heesco, of some of the world’s top (male) chefs.
+Ben Shewry, Joan Roca, Massimo Bottura, Daniel Humm and Heston Blumenthal had all made an appearance.

 Grab a coffee or drink: At Chin Chin, if you can get a table.

 Once known by the far more boring title of Corporation Lane, this alleyway was renamed AC/DC Lane by Melbourne’s City Council in 2004.
 Although the famous Aussie band hail from Perth, they had many strong ties to Melbourne.

 So, the entire lane is a homage to rock band ‘Accadacca’, as we call them in Australia.

 It features a pretty funky street sign (which was stolen several times before securely fastened in place) and a statue tribute to the late, enigmatic frontman of the band, Bon Scott.

 Duckboard is just down from AC/DC Lane and is a bit quieter than many of the other laneways in the area.

 It’s got some pretty powerful examples of street art and is home to a towering mural by Fintan Magee, one of my favourites in the city.